rlch/mcphub.nvim/README.md

     -- Custom Server command configuration
-    --cmd = "node", -- The command to invoke the MCP Hub Server --cmdArgs = {"/path/to/node_modules/mcp-hub/dist/cli.js"},    -- Additional arguments for the command
+    --cmd = "node", -- The command to invoke the MCP Hub Server --cmdArgs = {"/path/to/node_modules/mcp-hub/dist/cli.js"},    -- Additional arguments for the command -- In cases where mcp-hub server is hosted somewhere, set this to the server URL e.g `http://mydomain.com:customport` or `https://url_without_need_for_port.com`
+    -- server_url = nil, -- defaults to `http://localhost:port`

     -- Logging configuration
     log = {